NCAR/HPC-Docs/docs/allocations/chap/chap-conflict-of-interest-policy.md

-resource request for the current panel meeting, or a Principal Investigator (PI), or Co-Principal Investigator (CO-PI) on the NSF award supporting the resource request, the resource request will be evaluated and a resource allocation recommendation will be made to the CISL Director of Operations and Services prior to the panel meeting.
+resource request for the current panel meeting, or a Principal Investigator (PI), or Co-Principal Investigator (CO-PI) on the NSF award supporting the resource request, the resource request will be evaluated and a resource allocation recommendation will be made prior to the panel meeting.
 The resource request will be discussed via email or via a teleconference involving those panelists without a COI on any of the requests being discussed.
 In instances where the Chair has judged that a COI exists for